 “Where you look affects how you feel.” – Dr. David Grand

-Brainspotting is a powerfully focused, yet gentle therapeutic tool that is based on the most current neuroscientific knowledge of how the mind-body system stores and processes memories, emotions, and trauma.
-Brainspotting is designed to help you:
+Brainspotting is a powerfully focused, yet gentle therapeutic tool based on the most current neuroscientific knowledge of how the mind-body system stores and processes memories, emotions, and trauma.

-Access information from a part of the brain beyond the conscious and cognitive level
+- Access information from a part of the brain beyond the conscious and cognitive level

 Brainspotting uses bilateral sounds (recordings that slowly pan back and forth through headphones from one ear to the other) that are designed to support the emotional healing process.

-Strong negative or trauma-related emotions commonly manifest as headaches, muscle soreness, digestive issues, chest tightness and many other body sensations.
+Strong negative or trauma-related emotions commonly manifest as headaches, muscle soreness, digestive issues, chest tightness, and other body sensations.
 Different issues will be stored in different mind-body storage locations.
 Everyone is unique and reacts differently, and every issue has its own mind-body storage location.
 Your therapist will check in with you several times during each Brainspotting session, but the Brainspotting process itself requires minimal talk from the therapist.

-Can be used to treat all areas of trauma, including survivors of war, natural disasters, and emotional and physical abuse.
+- Treat all areas of trauma, including survivors of war, natural disasters, and emotional and physical abuse.

-Certain medical conditions, including traumatic brain injuries, strokes, fibromyalgia, headaches, and preparation and recovery from surgery.
+- Address certain medical conditions, including traumatic brain injuries, strokes, fibromyalgia, headaches, and preparation and recovery from surgery.

-Performance enhancement such as sports, acting, public speaking, auditions, and other types of performance-related experiences.
+- Enhance performance in areas such as sports, acting, public speaking, auditions, and other types of performance-related experiences.

 Learn more about Brainspotting from its discoverer and developer, Dr. David Grand: